Elizabeth Warren Reportedly Lied About Losing Her Teaching Job Because She Was Pregnant

 — Elizabeth Warren (@ewarren) October 5, 2019

-Warren’s campaign was under scrutiny recently when it was revealed that her endorsement from the progressive Working Families Party (WFP) came following a donation from the think tank Demos, which her sister, Amelia, is chairwomen of.
+Warren’s campaign was under scrutiny recently when it was revealed that her endorsement from the progressive Working Families Party (WFP) came following a donation from the think tank Demos, which her sister, Amelia, is chairwoman of.
 According to Jordan Chariton, journalist and CEO of Status Coup, a source claims that the donation acted as a “signal” that the party would continue to receive money if it endorsed Warren.

-The Massachusetts Senator has also received some criticism for the big-money donors that laid the foundation for her run for the presidency, which takes aim at these same wealthy fundraisers.
+The Massachusetts senator has also received some criticism for the big-money donors that laid the foundation for her run for the presidency, which takes aim at these same wealthy fundraisers.
 Although her fans claim that she is smart to work to change the system from the inside, others believe that it’s another sign her campaign is not as progressive and grassroots as it leads on.

 Warren is currently second in the polls with 24 percent support behind frontrunner Joe Biden, who has 26.2 percent support.